-Cows' milk allergy (CMA), also known as cows' milk protein allergy (CMPA), is one of the most common food allergies in infants and it typically presents with diverse and non-specific symptoms, often making it challenging to diagnose.1 At Nestlé Health Science, we understand this challenge and are committed to providing leading expert-developed tools, nutritional solutions and support to help healthcare professionals facilitate earlier diagnosis and appropriate management of infants and young children with CMA.
-We are also dedicated to providing information, tools and support for caregivers to help raise awareness around the symptoms of CMA.
+At Nestlé Health Science, we understand this challenge and are committed to providing leading expert-developed tools, nutritional solutions and support for healthcare professionals to help facilitate the earlier diagnosis and appropriate management of infants and young children with CMA.
+We are also dedicated to providing information, tools and support for caregivers to help raise awareness around the symptoms of CMA

 SIGNS AND SYMPTOMS

 Inconsolable crying, colic, skin rashes, vomiting, diarrhoea, and constipation are all common signs and symptoms of CMA, especially in early infancy.SIGNS & SYMPTOMS

 Leading experts have developed the Cows' Milk-related Symptom Score (CoMiSSTM) to help healthcare professionals recognise and assess non-specific signs and symptoms that could be indicative of CMA.COMISS® TOOL

 CLARIFY THE DIAGNOSIS